YuyQuan/mb_MPVPlayer/README.md

 ## Notes

-+ I'm using a modified version of a [C# mpv wrapper to force singe-instance behavior](https://github.com/SilverEzhik/umpvw).
++ I'm using a modified version of a [mpv wrapper written in C# to force singe-instance behavior](https://github.com/SilverEzhik/umpvw).
 You can still use a regular mpv instance as a media player without confliction 👍

 + Seeking, pausing/playing matches up with mpv (MusicBee master, MPV slave) 👍